janessbach/synology-dlc/README.md

 The idea of this project is also to use modern concepts in the area of delpoyment, testing and scalability.
 Therefore following components were choosen:

-- Play Framework 2.5 with Scala and Akka (Backend)
+- Play Framework 2.5 with Scala and Akka Flow Websockets
-- Websockets and Socket.io (Backend <-> Frontend)
-- Modern Dashboard "AdminLTE" Theme (brought to us by [almasaeed2010](https://github.com/almasaeed2010/AdminLTE)
+- Modern dashboard theme "AdminLTE" brought to us by [almasaeed2010](https://github.com/almasaeed2010/AdminLTE)
-- Easy delpoyment via sbt and grunt (thanks to sbt-grunt, grunt)
-- Direct deployment via download script directly on your nas system
+- Easy delpoyment via sbt and sbt-grunt and direct deployment via script directly to your nas system
+- Easy update via git pull and ./build.sh

 [Open for changes now]